There are many ways local residents can help conserve the City of Canning’s natural environment.

 - avoiding fertiliser use on your garden

-- ensuring your garden and aquarium plants do not escape into bushland or wetlands.
-Download the Use Local Plants Instead brochure to understand how
+- ensuring your garden and aquarium plants do not escape into bushland or wetlands (download the Use Local Plants Instead brochure to learn how)

 - reporting feral pests such as feral bees, cats or foxes to the City

-- reporting illegal vehicles within natural areas to the City of Canning's Ranger and Community Safety Services on 1300 422 664.
+- reporting illegal vehicles within natural areas by contacting us on 1300 422 664.